 Davide on behalf of JRC INSPIRE Support team

-#6 Updated by Tomas Kliment about 1 month ago
+#6 Updated by Tomas Kliment 4 months ago

 Thank you for your feedback.

 You are right both Download and View service provide link to metadata record with identifier `https://data.gov.sk/set/rpi/gmd/17058520/5E8F5C776C9335D7E0530110000A8BA8`, which is the dataset of Protected Sites in Slovakia.

 Based on this I have two questions, first technical why INSPIRE Geoportal assigns downloadable flag if the Download service provides the same dataset identifier + metadata URL information as the view service capabilities and at the same time viewable flag is not assigned.

 Based on INSPIRE requirements, is this an error, when 2 datasets are assigned the the same download and view service?

 The reason why we have 2 datasets linking to the same featureType / layer is unknown to me and I have to discuss it with the data providers.
 Nevertheless IMO it is incorrect.
 I may think why they did this, namely becouse they wanted to report the presence of a INSPRIE Priority datasetm which is actually the same as the INSPIRE Theme dataset for Protected sites.
 But I think the correct way is to keep single dataset for Protected Sites and just provide the link to Priorioty dataset namespace by keyword INSPIRE Priority dataset.
 Is this assumption correct?

 #7 Updated by Davide Artasensi 3 months ago